-4 The progress with fieldwork varied between 803 and 4 104 interviews per month.
+7 The progress with fieldwork varied between 803 and 4 104 interviews per month.
 Although these samples per month provide statistically valid results, they might not be representative of all areas and population groups.

 Respondents were also asked whether they feel that the government should have provided more information about how COVID-19 was spreading in their area (Figure 39).
 Fifty-three percent of respondents agree that the government should have provided more information about COVID-19 in their area and 35% of respondents disagree.
 These opinions also varied as satisfaction with the government's response to the COVID-19 pandemic varied.
 When satisfaction was low (and when the COVID-19 cases were increasing rapidly), more respondents agreed that the government should provide information about how COVID-19 was spreading in their area.
 Opinions about this also varied significantly by income group and highest education level.
-Sixty-six percent of respondents with no education agree that the government should have provided more information about how COVID-19 was spreading in their area, compared to 47% of respondents with tertiary education qualifications.
-Similarly, 54% of respondents from households earning more than R51 201 per month.
+Sixty-six percent of respondents with no education agreed that the government should have provided more information about how COVID-19 was spreading in their area, compared to 47% of respondents with tertiary education qualifications.
+Similarly, 54% of respondents from households earning less than R800 per month agreed, compared to 39% of respondents from households earning more than R51 201 per month.
 This might suggest that wealthier respondents are able to gather their own information and therefore do not rely as much on the government to provide information about how COVID-19 was spreading in their area.